florimondmanca/djangorestframework-api-key/README.md

 [API keys ≠ Security](https://nordicapis.com/why-api-keys-are-not-enough/): depending on your situation, you should probably not rely on API keys only to authenticate/authorize your clients.

 **Using API keys shifts the responsability of Information Security on your clients**.
 This induces risks, especially if detaining an API key gives access to confidential information or write operations.
-For example, an attacker could impersonate clients if their let their API key leak because of insufficient security measures.
+For example, an attacker could impersonate clients if they let their API keys leak.

 As a best practice, you should apply the _Principle of Least Privilege_: allow only those who require resources to access those specific resources.
 In other words: **if your non-user client only needs to access a specific endpoint, add API permissions on that endpoint only**.